-To Search Click "Control/ F" on key bo ard Centenniai Medai First Middle Organization City/Town State/ Country Notes The Massachus etts Mutual Life e Insurance Company Springfield MA For the example which it has set by the skillful planting of the grounds which surround its office building and an enclosed courtyard.
-Francis William ı Park East Walpole MA For a combined park and playground which can be considered a model for other communities.
+First Middle Last Organization City/Town State/ Country Notes The Massachuse etts Mutual Life e Insurance Company Springfield MA For the example which it has set by the skillful planting of the grounds which surround its office building and an enclosed courtyard.
+Francis William n Park East Walpole МА For a combined park and playground which can be considered a model for other communities.
 It should be said that this park was made possible through the generosity of the late Charles Sumner Bird.
-Ma assachusetts Gir el Scouts Waltham MA For the development of an extensive and carefully planted wild flower sanctuary at Cedar Hill, fostered by Mrs. J. J. (Helen Osborne) Storrow.
-Woma an's Club at She lburne Falls Shelburne Falls arne Falls MA For its unique work in transforming an aban railway bridge into a flower garden, which is excellent condition all summer.
-SI pringfield Garde en Club Springfield MA For its work in landscaping and planting the Shriners' Hospital, making it a conspicuous example of institutional beautification.
-Town of Wes ston Weston MA town commons.
-The common and the 0 For raising the standard in the design and planting of town commons.
+Ma assachusetts Gi el Scouts Waltham МА For the development of an extensive and carefully planted wild flower sanctuary at Cedar Hill, fostered by Mrs. J. J. (Helen Osborne) Storrow.
+Woma an's Club at She lbu r ne Falls Shelburne Falls МА For its unique work in transforming an abandoned street railway bridge into a flower garden, which is kept in excellent condition all summer.
+Sf oringfield Gard en Club Springfield МА For its work in landscaping and planting the Shriners' Hospital, making it a conspicuous example of institutional beautification.
+Town of Wes ston Weston МА For raising the standard in the design and planting of town commons.
 The common and the Colonial town hall which overlook it are considered models.
-Contonnial I area Cald N / adata Centennial L arge Gold N ledais William N. Craig Weymouth МА For his long and distinguished service to horticulture and his many years of active work in the Massachusetts Horticultural Society.
-Edward I. Farrington Secretary of the Massachusetts Horticultural Society Weymouth Height MA For his services as Secretary of the Massachusetts Horticultural Society and especially for his educational work as editor of Horticulture .
-Pete r Arnott Chestnut Hill MA For his skill as a gardener and especially for his work at
+Centennial L arge Gold N Aedals William N. Craig Weymouth МА For his long and distinguished service to horticulture and his many years of active work in the Massachusetts Horticultural Society.
+Edward Secretary of the Massachusetts Horticultural Society Weymouth Height МА For his services as Secretary of the Massachusetts Horticultural Society and especially for his educational work as editor of Horticulture .
+Peter Arnott Chestnut Hill МА For his skill as a gardener and especially for his work at the Centennial Spring Exhibition.
+John S. Doig Manchester МА For his skill as a gardener and especially for his work at the Centennial Spring Exhibition.
+Allen Jenkins Shrewsbury МА For his skill as a gardener and especially for his work at the Centennial Spring Exhibition.
+Frederick W. Pocock Beverly Farms МА For his skill in growing orchids and especially for his work at the Centennial Spring Exhibition.